 It’s time to be clear on your Strategic Sandbox

 Let’s keep this really simple.
-Think of a bunch of little kids bustling out of their kindergarten so excited to get out to the playground, the sandbox and play.
-It’s their first day, they don’t know anyone, there is no judgement, there is no plan in play.
+Think of a bunch of little kids bustling out of their kindergarten so excited to get out to the playground, the sandbox, and play.
+It’s their first day, they don’t know anyone, there is no judgment, there is no plan in play.